Slip and Fall on Ice and Snow in Philadelphia

 How Much Is My Case Worth?

 There is no exact formula that accurately determines how much your case is worth.
-Our trip and fall lawyers will review the facts of your accident and show you examples of settlements and verdicts that we have obtained for previous clients.
-This can assist you in determining the results you can achieve with the help of our trip and fall lawyers.
+Our fall accident lawyers will review the facts of your accident and show you examples of settlements and verdicts that we have obtained for previous clients.
+This can assist you in determining the results you can achieve.
+Personal injury cases involving spinal cord injuries, head injuries, or traumatic brain injuries typically result in higher awards because of their long-term impact on a person’s life.

 How Do I Know Your Firm Is Right for Me?